ismayito/Portfolio-/README.md

 -Html
 -css
+-javascript

 ### Tech Stack <a name="tech-stack"></a>

--html,css, linters, git, figma and github
+-html,css, linters, git, javascript figma and github

 ### Key Features <a name="key-features"></a>